Back to Blog

 3. Compact Size and High Power Density:

-Due to their solid-state nature, piezoelectric actuators have no moving parts and thus provide robust reliability and high power density.
-Their compact form factor makes them suitable for integration into miniature and micro-electro-mechanical systems (MEMS).
+Due to their solid-state nature, piezoelectric actuators avoid sliding mechanical parts inside the ceramic element itself.
+With the right preload, drive electronics, bonding, and environmental controls, their compact form factor makes them suitable for integration into miniature and micro-electro-mechanical systems (MEMS).

 4. Low Power Consumption: